silverstripe-archive/silverstripe-personalisation/README.md

  *	Extra rule base for automatic derivation of new properties in a tracking store, and a process to support that.
  *	Statistics gathering and reporting for variation rendering / clicks.
  *	More sophisticated querying of tracker.
+ *	Support for aging of tracker data

 ## Installation

+You'll need SilverStripe 3.0 or higher.
+Put the module directory into the top-level directory of your project as usual, and perform a dev/build.

+A Personalisation tab will appear on your site.
+By default it will enable the default tracker, which uses the SilverStripe database for storage.

 ## Configuration

+### Context Provider

+The main configuration at this point is around context provision.
+DefaultContextProvider, which is the default implementer of ContextProvider, maintains a list of handlers (which themselves implement ContextProvider).
+There are two handlers built in, both of which are enabled:

+ *	DefaultContextHandler implements a set of properties that expose the current request.
+ *	TrackerContextHandler extends this namespace with the Tracker functionality.

+You can add custom handlers by calling DefaultContextProvider::register_handler().

+### Tracker

+Tracking is performed by the Tracker class.
+This maintains a list of one or more objects that implement the TrackingStore interface.

+The tracker needs to be initialised before use.
+This is done by calling:

+	Tracker::init();

+This will initialise the Tracker and add DefaultTrackingStore as the sole tracking store.

+Alternatively, if you want to implement your own TrackingStore, you call initialise the tracker as follows:

+	Tracker::init();
+	Tracker::self::add_store("mytracker", "MyTrackingStoreClass");